ChabeliRivera/IntoToAILearningJournal/LU07/journal.md

 Make sure you are in the correct folder before creating or running the project.

-npx sv create <project-name>
+npx sv create project-name

 npm install

 npm run dev

-•	Choose minimal, TypeScript, Tailwind, and NPM during setup.
+•Choose minimal, TypeScript, Tailwind, and NPM during setup.

 Inside lib/ → create a file called Header.svelte

-Move <h1> from main page into Header.svelte
+Move h1 from main page into Header.svelte

 Import it back into +page.svelte